Statsomat/BayesTwoProp/documents/Content.md

     -	Human-readable interpretation
     -	Downloadable and reproducible code

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-related solutions and satisfying the Statsomat philosophy.
+We will not start from zero but we will start with a "starter code" which needs to be further developed.

 -	GitHub und GitHuB Desktop